candidato-investigo963/Computational-Neuroscience/Project_3_carbon_based_computing/passive_membrane/README.md

 $$V_{\infty} = I \cdot R$$

-With the given parameters, this results in a theoretical steady-state voltage of:

-- **1000 mV**

 The simulation also measures the membrane time constant experimentally by recording the time at which the voltage reaches approximately 63.2% of its maximum value.
 The output shows:

 - C = 0.100 nF